 - 1. Explain to students that they will now model a process whereby the remains of a buried organism or part of an organism are replaced by minerals. - 2.
 Have students cut two pieces of sponge into bone shapes.
 One piece will be used to simulate fossil formation and the other will be used for comparison. - 3.
 Have students fill a cup with hot water and stir in Epsom salts until no more will dissolve.
 Instruct students to add a few drops of food coloring. - 4.
 Instruct students to pour the salt water mixture into a pan. - 5.
 Have students put one sponge bone into the pan.
 Instruct them to observe the movement of water through the holes of the sponge. - 6.
-Tell students they will be letting the pan sit for several days until the sponge is dry. - 7.
+Let the pan sit for several days until the sponge is dry. - 7.
 Have students examine the dry sponge.
-Ask them the following: - How does the sponge compare to the sponge that did not sit in water? - Look carefully in the holes of the sponge.
+Ask them the following: - o How does the sponge compare to the sponge that did not sit in water? - o Look carefully in the holes of the sponge.
 Describe what you observe. - If the sponge were to decompose or dissolve, what would remain behind?
-How would this compare to the actual sponge? - $\circ~$ How does this process compare to the real formation of fossils? - 8.
+How would this compare to the actual sponge? - How does this process compare to the real formation of fossils? - 8.
 Discuss students' findings as a class.
 They should have observed that the Epsom salts formed crystals in the holes in the sponge.
-Explain to students that most hard parts of living things such as bones or shells have tiny spaces or holes within them.
+Explain that most hard parts of living things have tiny spaces or holes within them.
 These spaces can be filled with cells, blood vessels, nerves, or air.
 When the living thing dies and the soft materials inside the hard parts decay, the tiny spaces become empty.
 If the hard part is buried, water can seep into the spaces and deposit minerals.
 The minerals cling to the sides of the holes and replace the original material as it decays.
-Introduce the term "petrified" to students.